Portable People Meter

-The Portable People Meter (PPM), also known as the Nielsen Meter, was a system developed by Arbitron (now Nielsen Audio) to measure how many people are exposed, or listening to individual radio stations and television stations.
+The Portable People Meter (PPM), also known as the Nielsen Meter, is a system developed by Arbitron (now Nielsen Audio) to measure how many people are exposed to individual radio stations and television stations.
 This also includes cable television.
-The PPM is worn like a pager, and detects hidden audio tones within a station or network's audio stream, logging each time it finds a signal.
+The PPM is worn like a pager and detects hidden audio tones within a station or network's audio stream, logging each time it finds a signal.

 There are several parts to the PPM system: